dealingwith/daniel-industries/_posts/2025-02-21-the-attention-economy-monetizes-our-fear-of-boredom.md

 Matthew Sitman:

-> Simone Weil, great line that prayer is a form of attention.
+> Simone Weil [has a] great line that prayer is a form of attention.
 And I actually went back and looked at that this morning and it's even more stark than I realized.

 > She writes, "[Absolutely unmixed attention is prayer](https://theanarchistlibrary.org/library/simone-weil-gravity-and-grace#toc27)."[^1]

 > And I thought about that a lot lately because I've been thinking about prayer and working on a little piece about prayer.
 And I was at mass just a couple months ago and it was an amazing kind of homily on distraction.
-And the priest, he talked about sin as a distraction, which I thought was interesting because what happens in the garden of Eden, the shiny red apple, if you want to call it a red apple, gets presented to even then Adam--They're given a new object of attention and desire.
+And the priest, he talked about sin as a distraction, which I thought was interesting because what happens in the garden of Eden, the shiny red apple, if you want to call it a red apple, gets presented to Eve, then Adam -- They're given a new object of attention and desire.

 > And in some ways, being a person who is sinful means you're giving your attention to the wrong things, in the wrong quantities, in the wrong amounts.

-> And another aspect of what this priest said in the homily that I really loved too was something like praying the rosary, right, where you have a physical object in your hand, it gives you something to do with your hand, right, you're kind of moving through the beads.
+> And another aspect of what this priest said in the homily that I really loved too was something like praying the rosary, right, where you have a physical object in your hand, it gives you something to do with your hand, right?
+You're kind of moving through the beads.
 He said that, like meditation, distracts us from distraction by repetition and patterns and therefore it frees us to give our attention to, you know, it's proper object, especially in prayer, which is God, Christ.

 > And I just wanted to say I've alluded to this and I won't go into full details, but I have had one very profound religious experience since I've become Catholic, on a Holy Thursday evening service.
 And as I was reading your book, Chris, I thought, you know, one of the best ways to describe what I experienced, and it was profound, I've never experienced anything like it, was that there was kind of no distractions there.
 God had my total attention and I had his, if I can put it that way.